 To put it simply: Your brand identity is the way that your brand, with its core mission and values, is expressed to your audience.

-What makes us instantly recognize an Apple product or a Nike sweatshirt?
-These brands created memorable brand identities, and we, as their audience, have learned to associate these identities with the businesses behind them.
+Lyft was able to create a memorable brand identity, and we, as their audience, have learned to associate that with the businesses behind it.

 So, let’s break down which elements go into creating your brand identity: